-- change from available-for-sale financial assets (see Note 13.2 "Carrying Amounts and Fair Values of Financial Instruments"): - change in fair value of derivatives designated as cash flow hedges (see Note 13.2 "Carrying Amounts and Fair Values of Financial Instruments").
+- change from financial assets at fair value (see Note 13.2 "Carrying Amounts and Fair Values of Financial Instruments"); - change in fair value of derivatives designated as cash flow hedges (see Note 13.2 "Carrying Amounts and Fair Values of Financial Instruments").

-According to Dutch law, the AOCI is considered to be a Legal Reserve and therefore distribution is restricted.
+According to Dutch law, the OCI is considered to be a Legal Reserve and therefore distribution is restricted.

 Treasury shares represent the amount paid or payable for own shares held in treasury.
-During 2017, the number of treasury stock held by the Company decreased to 129,525 compared to 184,170 as of 31 December 2016.
-No shares were sold back to the market nor cancelled in 2017 (2016: 14,1231,131 shares).
+During 2018, the number of treasury stock held by the Company increase to 636,924 compared to 129,525 as of 31 December 2017.
+No shares were sold back to the market nor cancelled in 2018 (2017: 0 shares).

-Authorisations Granted by the Shareholders' General Meeting of Airbus SE Held on 12 April 2017
+Authorisations Granted by the Shareholders' General Meeting of Airbus SE Held on 11 April 2018

-On 12 April 2017, the Annual General Meeting ("AGM") of the Company authorised the Board of Directors, for a period expiring at the AGM to be held in 2018, to issue shares and to grant rights to subscribe for shares in the Company's share capital for the purpose of:
+On 11 April 2018, the Annual General Meeting ("AGM") of the Company authorised the Board of Directors, for a period expiring at the AGM to be held in 2019, to issue shares and to grant rights to subscribe for shares in the Company's share capital for the purpose of:

-- ESOPs and share-related LTIPs, provided that such powers shall be limited to an aggregate of 0.14% of the Company's authorised share capital (see Note 30 "Share-Based Payment"); - funding the Company and its subsidiaries, provided that such powers shall be limited to an aggregate of 0.3% of the Company's authorised share capital (see Note 34.3 "Financing Liabilities").
+- ESOPs and share-related LTIPs, provided that such powers shall be limited to an aggregate of 0.3% of the Company's authorised share capital (see "- Note 30: Share-Based Payment"); - funding the Company and its subsidiaries, provided that such powers shall be limited to an aggregate of 0.3% of the Company's authorised share capital (see "- Note 34.3: Financing Liabilities").